Health-Informed Computing: Estimating and Addressing the Public Health Impact of Data Centers: Methodology of Estimating Public Health Impacts of Data Centers

-However, public data on scope-3 criteria air pollutant emissions from semiconductor manufacturers is limited.
-Thus, we focus on scope-1 and scope-2 emissions, excluding scope-3 impacts from the main analysis.
+Scope-3 air pollutants include embodied supply-chain emissions, such as those associated with manufacturing GPUs and servers.
+Because these emissions are harder to quantify due to limited public data, we focus on scope-1 and scope-2 health impacts in this paper, which we collectively refer to as ``operational'' impacts.
 A detailed assessment of the health impacts associated with a specific U.S. semiconductor manufacturing facility is provided in Appendix~\ref{sec:semiconductor_calculation}.